Erasmus University Rotterdam, The Netherlands

 Senior researcher and co-leader WP1 and WP8

-Associate Professor in the Department of Media and Communication, Erasmus University Rotterdam.
+Professor of Media and Society and head of the Department of Media and Communication, Erasmus University Rotterdam.
 His research is situated at the cross-roads of cultural sociology, media studies and communication science and addresses cultural consumption, cultural globalization, and the impact of new media on cultural evaluation.
-Since 2015 she serves as co-Editor-in-Chief of the journal Poetics.

 Universitat Autònoma de Barcelona, Spain